The Registrar’s Office schedules times and locations for final exams in summer, fall and spring semesters.

-The schedule of final exams is posted on the Office of the University Registrar’s website.
-The following policies and practices apply:
+Final exam schedules are posted on the Office of the University Registrar’s website.

 - Take-home exams are due at the regularly scheduled hour of a final exam.

-- In a summer session, final exams are held on the last two days of each term and may not be scheduled within the last three days before the examination period.
+- In a summer session, final exams are held on the last two days of each term, and may not be scheduled within the last three days before the examination period.
 Final exams for short summer session courses are held on the last day of the course.

 if you have two final exams scheduled at the same time, or if you have three final exams that begin and end within a 24-hour time period, in a Summer, Fall or Spring semester, you may petition the Office of the University Registrar to have one exam rescheduled.

 - Go to the Exam Schedule on the Office of the University Registrar’s website.